A topic from the subject of Kinetics in Chemistry.

 Key Concepts:

-• Rate of reaction: the change in concentration of reactants or products over time.
+• Rate of reaction: The change in concentration of reactants or products per unit time.

-• Factors affecting reaction rate: temperature, concentration, particle size, catalyst, and surface area.
+• Factors affecting reaction rate: Temperature, concentration, particle size, surface area, catalyst, and pressure (for gaseous reactions).

 Factors that Affect Reaction Rates: